NuggMD

 • Oven: For decarboxylating cannabis, preheat your oven to around 220°F (105°C).

-• Baking Sheet and Parchment Paper: You’ll spread the ground cannabis evenly on a baking sheet lined with parchment paper to prepare for decarboxylation.
+• Baking Sheet and Parchment Paper: You’ll spread the ground cannabis evenly on a baking sheet lined with parchment paper to decarboxylate.

 • Grinder: Grind your cannabis to increase its surface area, promoting effective decarboxylation and infusion.

-• Saucepan: Use a saucepan for heating and simmering the mixture.
+• Saucepan: Use a saucepan to heat and simmer the mixture.
 Choose a size that accommodates the quantity you intend to make.

 • Whisk or Stirring Utensil: Ensure thorough mixing of the cannabis and milk during the infusion process.